carologistics/pre-commit/README.md

 This Repository contains some useful pre-commit hooks which can be set up locally when developing.

 ## Requirements
-On fedora, there is a system pacakge for pre-commit:
+On fedora, there is a system package for pre-commit:
 ```bash
 dnf install pre-commit
 ```
-Alternatively, pre-commit can bre installed via pip:
+Alternatively, pre-commit can be installed via pip:
 ```bash
 pip install pre-commit
 ```
 ## Usage
-Make sure that the environment varuable `CAROLOGISTICS_PRE_COMMIT_SETTINGS_DIR` is pointing to the root directory if this repo e.g., if you cloned the repo directly in your home directory:
+Make sure that the environment variable `CAROLOGISTICS_PRE_COMMIT_SETTINGS_DIR` is pointing to the root directory of this repo, e.g., if you cloned the repo directly in your home directory:
 ```bash
 export CAROLOGISTICS_PRE_COMMIT_SETTINGS_DIR=~/pre-commit
 ```